catalingheorghe/learning-activities/sysadmin/book_the_linux_command_line/notes_the_linux_command_line.md

  - BRE: `^ $ . [ ] *`
  - ERE: BRE + `( ) { } ? + |`

-However, the (, ), {, and } are treated as metacharacters in BRS if they are escaped with a backslash, while preceding them with backslash in ERE will make it a literal.
+However, the (, ), {, and } are treated as metacharacters in BREs if they are escaped with a backslash, while preceding them with backslash in ERE will make it a literal.

 `grep` is usually BRE and `egrep` is ERE, but GNU version of `grep` supports extended regular expressions with the `-E` option.
 The next parts pertain to ERE.